mahsaabeedi/Deep-Demand-Forecasting-with-Amazon-SageMaker/README.md

 ## Productionization

-I invoked the model endpoint deployed by Amazon SageMaker using API Gateway and AWS Lambda.
-For testing purposes, I used Postman.
-Below is a screenshot:
+I activated the Amazon SageMaker model endpoint using API Gateway and AWS Lambda, and the testing phase was carried out using Postman.
+The accompanying screenshot visually represents this procedural sequence.

 ![alt text](https://github.com/mahsaabeedi/Deep-Demand-Forecasting-with-Amazon-SageMaker/blob/main/test-on-postman.png)

-How it works: starting from the client side, a client script calls an Amazon API Gateway and passes parameter values.
-API Gateway is a layer that provides API to the client.
-In addition, it seals the backend so that AWS Lambda stays and executes in a protected private network.
-API Gateway passes the parameter values to the Lambda function.
-The Lambda function parses the value and sends it to the SageMaker model endpoint.
-The model performs the prediction and returns the predicted value to AWS Lambda.
-The Lambda function parses the returned value and sends it back to API Gateway.
-API Gateway responds to the client with that value.
+Here's how the workflow operates:
+* On the client side, a client script initiates a call to an Amazon API Gateway, passing parameter values.
+* The API Gateway serves as an intermediary layer, offering an API to the client and securing the backend, ensuring AWS Lambda operates within a protected private network.
+* API Gateway forwards the parameter values to the Lambda function.
+* The Lambda function parses the received values and transmits them to the SageMaker model endpoint.
+* The model conducts the prediction and returns the predicted value to AWS Lambda.
+* AWS Lambda interprets the returned value, sending it back to API Gateway.
+* API Gateway responds to the client with the predicted value.
+* This orchestrated interaction ensures a secure and seamless flow of information between the client, API Gateway, AWS Lambda, and the SageMaker model endpoint.